 Written by Chloe Marie – Research Specialist

-The is a 600-mile underground pipeline project designed to carry natural gas from wells located in Harrison County, West Virginia, through Virginia to a terminal facility in Robeson County, North Carolina.
+The Atlantic Coast Pipeline (ACP) project is a 600-mile underground pipeline project designed to carry natural gas from wells located in Harrison County, West Virginia, through Virginia to a terminal facility in Robeson County, North Carolina.
 The pipeline is proposed to have a capacity of approximately 1.5 billion cubic feet per day of natural gas.
 This pipeline project also involves the construction of three compressor stations: one each in Lewis County, West Virginia; Buckingham County, Virginia; and Northampton County, North Carolina.

 The ACP project is operated as a joint venture of four U.S. energy companies, including Dominion Energy, Duke Energy, Piedmont Natural Gas and Southern Company Gas.
 Dominion Energy is the majority owner and is responsible for the construction of the pipeline.
 Construction on the ACP project has started but significant delays have occurred due to the many regulatory approvals that are necessary prior to putting the pipeline into service as well as numerous legal challenges that have been filed to block and/or delay construction activities.